 The hub of the island is the bar.
 Open on all sides to take advantage of the sea breezes, the central bar area leads down to the beach which is where you will dine most evenings, weather permitting.
 With the flickering firelight in the fire pit, solar lanterns emitting their soft glow and the night sky glittering above, it’s an impressive dining room.

 Alphonse is surrounded by some truly phenomenal dive sites.
 With a PADI registered operation on the island, it is an ideal spot for beginners and experienced divers alike.

 A tiny jewel in the vastness of the Indian Ocean

-Alphonse Island is part of the Amirantes chain, 292 miles to the South West of the capital Island of Mahé.
+Alphonse Island is part of the Amirantes chain, 292 miles to the south west of the capital island of Mahé.
 This idyllic tropical island combines a 5 star resort with some of the best saltwater fishing available on the planet.
-Accessible with twice weekly flights from Mahe the flight to Alphonse takes just under an hour.
+Accessible with twice weekly flights from Mahé the flight to Alphonse takes just under an hour.
 Once there, you can relax and enjoy the peace and tranquillity of this tiny island.

 “Time and time again, I have returned to Alphonse; it is undoubtedly one of my favourite destinations.”
 M.T. – UK

 “Alphonse has remained at the top of my list for saltwater fishing for a decade.
 Every time I go I fall in love with another species.
-It took me a couple of years to get trigger fish out of my system, and I am now a Milkfish fiend.
+It took me a couple of years to get triggerfish out of my system, and I am now a milkfish fiend.
 The accommodation is second to none.”
 V.R. – UK